Constructive Interference Between Disordered Couplings Enhances Multiparty Entanglement in Quantum Heisenberg Spin Glass Models: Introduction

-In this paper, we concentrate on the behavior of different observables for the ground state of one-dimensional quenched disordered quantum Heisenberg (or $XYZ$) models or quantum Heisenberg spin glass models.
+In this paper, we concentrate on the behavior of different physical quantities for the ground state of one-dimensional quenched disordered quantum Heisenberg (or $XYZ$) models or quantum Heisenberg spin glass models.
 Specifically, we consider three paradigmatic classes of disordered Heisenberg spin glass Hamiltonians: the quenched disorder is in (a) the ``planar'' couplings, (b) the ``azimuthal'' couplings, and in (c) both the planar and azimuthal couplings.
-Although entanglement, especially multiparty entanglement, is known to be fragile, we find that both bipartite and multipartite entanglement can be enhanced by the introduction of all the disorder combinations mentioned.
-More important, and rather engrossing, is the uncovering of parameter ranges where the individual insertions of planar and azimuthal quenched disorder couplings do not result in disorder-induced enhancement of a multiparty entanglement measure, while the same appears in the simultaneous presence of the disorders.
-We term the phenomenon as constructive interference of the disordered couplings and the coupling parameter ranges as the Venus regions.
-Importantly, such constructive interference is not observed in single- as well as two-site physical quantities like magnetization, classical correlators, and bipartite entanglement.
-Moreover, changing the Hamiltonian, for example, to the $XY$ model also wipes out the phenomena.
-Unlike the quantum $XY$ disordered chain, for which the ground state can be handled by using the Jordan-Wigner transformation, the $XYZ$ model, especially in the case of random couplings has to be addressed either by approximate methods or via numerical techniques.
-To study the different quenched physical quantities, we perform exact diagonalization for small systems and adapt density matrix renormalization group (DMRG) techniques \cite{dmrg1} for larger systems, in order to obtain the zero temperature state.
-Multiparty entanglement is known to be an essential ingredient in several quantum information protocols.
-The results obtained have therefore the potential for important applications in actual realization of such protocols.
+The main results of the paper are as follows: (i) We find that both bipartite and multipartite entanglement can be enhanced, in some parameter space of the Hamiltonian, by the introduction of \textit{all} the disorder combinations, mentioned in (a), (b) and (c). (ii) We find that in all these models, there are large surfaces in the parameter space in which the magnetization and classical correlators behave in a complementary way to bipartite and multipartite entanglement. (iii) More important, and rather engrossing is the uncovering of parameter ranges where the \textit{individual} insertions of planar and azimuthal quenched disorder couplings do not result in disorder-induced enhancement of a multiparty entanglement measure, while the same appears in the \textit{simultaneous} presence of the disorders.
+We term the phenomenon as constructive interference of the disordered couplings and call the coupling parameter ranges as the Venus regions. (iv) Importantly, such constructive interference is not observed in single- as well as two-site physical quantities like magnetization, classical correlators, and bipartite entanglement.
+Moreover, changing the Hamiltonian, for example, to the $XY$ model also wipes out the phenomenon.